 Step 1: Talk to Your Doctor

 The first step is to talk to your own doctor.
 Most of the time, you have to ask your doctor for a palliative care referral to get palliative care services.
 Whether you are in the hospital or at home, a palliative care team can help you.
 Following are some tips to help you talk to your doctor:

-- Tell your doctor you are considering palliative care and ask what palliative services are available in your area.
+- Tell your doctor you are thinking about palliative care, and ask where palliative care is available in your area.

-- Ask your doctor to explain your illness as well as past, current and future treatments and procedures.
+- Ask your doctor to explain your illness and any past, current and future treatments and procedures.

-- Explain to your doctor what quality of life means to you.
-This list may include being able to spend time with loved ones; have your pain and other symptoms treated; have the ability to make your own decisions for care and where you want to be treated (home vs. in the hospital).
+- Explain to your doctor exactly what quality of life means to you.
+This list may include: being able to spend time with loved ones; relief from any pain and other symptoms; having the ability to make your own decisions for care and where you want to be treated (home vs. in the hospital).

 - Be sure your doctor is aware of any personal, religious or cultural beliefs, values or practices that are important to consider in your care and treatment decisions.

-- If you have completed a living will or health care proxy, be sure to inform your doctor and provide him or her with a copy.
+- If you have completed a living will or health care proxy, be sure to tell your doctor and provide him or her with a copy.

 - Finally, at any point in your illness if you are experiencing symptoms and stress, ask your doctor for the palliative care referral!